intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 implementations.
 Such a process was undertaken for HTTP {{?HTTP=RFC7230}} after a period of minimal maintenance.
 Restoring HTTP specifications to currency took significant effort.

+Maintenance is most effective if it is responsive, which is greatly affected by how rapidly protocol changes can be deployed.
+For protocol deployments that operate on longer time scales, temporary workarounds following the spirit of the robustness principle might be necessary.
+In these cases, updates to specifications can capture the workaround, the desired form of the protocols once the need for workarounds no longer exists, and how that situation will be identified.

 # Extensibility